nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 - `profile_edit` view form redirects with successful submission
 - `profile_edit` view form redirects to profile page with successful submission
 - `profile_edit` view actually changes the model's attributes with a successful submission
+- `get_github_info` takes in a URL with the appropriate headers and returns JSON corresponding to the data at the URL
+- `process_github_events` takes in some JSON event data from GitHub and returns a list of repositories from whitelisted repositories

 ### Routes